 In the 1950s and 1960s new services were introduced, including mobile and drive-in banks, personal loans, innovative savings schemes and the earliest forms of cash machine.

-In 1969 The Royal Bank of Scotland merged with National Commercial Bank of Scotland.
-A new holding company was created to manage the merged company's numerous bank brands, and in 1970 the brands trading in England and Wales were united to form Williams & Glyn's Bank.
-One of the most visible outcomes of the reorganisation was the introduction of the daisy wheel brand which remains central to the RBS corporate identity today.
+In 1969 The Royal Bank of Scotland merged with another of Scotland’s biggest banks: National Commercial Bank of Scotland.
+A new holding company was created to manage the merged company's numerous bank brands, and in 1970 the businesses trading in England and Wales were united to form Williams & Glyn's Bank.
+One of the most visible outcomes of the reorganisation was the introduction of the daisy wheel brand which still represents the Royal Bank of Scotland today.